Ellyse Perry: 2014–15: Third-consecutive World Twenty20 title

 At the 2014 World Twenty20 in Bangladesh, Perry was named Player of the Match against South Africa for scoring 41 not out off 29 balls in a six-wicket victory.
 Australia would go on to "coast" to a third-straight T20 world championship, defeating England in the final where Perry took 2/13 off four overs before making 31 not out and hitting the winning runs with six wickets in hand.

-In the 2015 Women's Ashes, on English soil, Perry helped Australia regain the trophy with several outstanding performances which included bowling her side to victory on the last day of the only Test.
+In the 2015 Women's Ashes, on English soil, Perry helped Australia regain the trophy with several outstanding performances which included bowling her team to victory on the last day of the only Test.
 She took 6/32 in the second innings and finished with overall match figures of 9/70 off 30 overs in the 161-run win.
 Leading both teams for runs scored and wickets taken across the seven-match schedule, Perry was once again named Player of the Series.
 In the match on 21 July, she passed the milestone of 1,000 runs in ODI cricket.